ka-kwok/telecom-churn-ml-prediction/README.md

     * Namespace encoded features using OneHotEncoder.get_feature_names_out() or pd.get_dummies(prefix=...).

-    * Maintain a reproducible feature mapping file (original → transformed) and store it with the ML pipeline for consistent reference.
+    * Maintain a reproducible feature mapping file (original → cleaned → encoded) and store it with the ML pipeline for consistent reference.

 * **Scaling and Interpretability Issues**: